TES (magazine): Editors

-Tes Global
+TES Global

 TES first established a website in 1997, when it briefly experimented with a paywall.

-It was revamped after the newspaper's relaunch in 2007 and is now split into distinct sections, including 'School Solutions', 'Jobs', 'Teaching resources' and 'School portal'.
-Jobs is home to all the vacancies listed in the TES magazine and is updated daily.
-'School solutions' includes various software products that Tes offers to schools and teachers.
+It was revamped after the newspaper's relaunch in 2007 and is now split into distinct sections, including "School Solutions", "Jobs", "Teaching resources" and "School portal".
+"Jobs" is home to all the vacancies listed in the TES magazine and is updated daily.
+"School solutions" includes various software products that TES offers to schools and teachers.

 Over 13 million educators are members of the site and use it regularly.

 The Resources section is a platform for teachers to share original classroom resources, including lesson plans, PowerPoint presentations, interactive whiteboard resources, worksheets, and activities.
-As of May 2017, there have been over 1 billion downloads of classroom resources from the Tes platform.
+As of May 2017, there have been over 1 billion downloads of classroom resources from the TES platform.

 In February 2015, TES Global launched an open marketplace, which allowed teachers to buy and sell teaching resources.

 The TES portal is now home to "the world's largest online community of teachers", with more than 13 million registered users.

 In 2012, PPA (Professional Publishers Association) awarded the TES website the digital product of the year for the 3rd year in a row and TES magazine was named Business Magazine of 2012.

 Software and services offered

-In 2015, Tes bought Hibernia College UK, at the time the largest provider of subject knowledge enhancement courses in England.
-This later became Tes Institute, which offers routes into teaching as well as safeguarding and training courses for teachers.
+In 2015, TES bought Hibernia College UK, at the time the largest provider of subject knowledge enhancement courses in England.
+This later became TES Institute, which offers routes into teaching as well as safeguarding and training courses for teachers.

-Tes products include Class Charts, a classroom seating plan and behaviour management tool, and Provision Map, software that schools used to manage special educational needs.
-These products were produced by Edukey, before that company was bought by Tes in 2016.
+TES products include Class Charts, a classroom seating plan and behaviour management tool, and Provision Map, software that schools used to manage special educational needs.
+These products were produced by Edukey, before that company was bought by TES in 2016.
 They had previously won the best company award at the 2009 Bett Awards.

-In 2019, Tes purchased Australian school timetabling business Edval.
+In 2019, TES purchased Australian school timetabling business Edval.
 Edval was named as a top education service provider in Australia in 2021.

-In 2021, Tes bought Glasgow based SchoolCloud, the company behind software that runs parents’ evening software used by over 8,000 schools.
+In 2021, TES bought Glasgow based SchoolCloud, the company behind software that runs parents’ evening software used by over 8,000 schools.
 A BBC report on the software suggested that Covid restrictions were leading more schools to run virtual parents' evenings using SchoolCloud software.
+In March 2023 the Glasgow office was closed and the remaining SchoolCloud staff made redundant as TES centralised roles in its Sheffield and Fishguard offices.